cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 Label `3` is easily confused with label `259` payload_preimage_content_type.
 The difference between content_type (3) and payload_preimage_content_type (259) is that content_type is used to identify the content format associated with payload, whereas payload_preimage_content_type is used to identify the content format of the bytes which are hashed to produce the payload.

-For example, when the actual content is a bstr, a Verifier appraising a content-type bstr has to decicde if that bstr describes the digest bytes or the preimage bytes.
+For example, when the actual content is a bstr, a Verifier appraising a content-type bstr has to decide if that bstr describes the digest bytes or the preimage bytes.
 Setting preimage-content-type to bstr, makes it clear that the preimage bytes themselves were a bstr.

 ## Envelope Extended Diagnostic Notation ({{Appendix G of RFC8610}}).